nwg-piotr/nwg-piotr/README.md

 Hi, I’m Piotr - a middle-aged clerk, and after-hours FOSS developer.
 I’m interested in Linux, Wayland & GTK.

 - I use [sway](https://github.com/swaywm/sway) on [Arch Linux](https://archlinux.org).
-- I'm working on the GTK shell for sway, called [nwg-shell](https://github.com/nwg-piotr/nwg-shell).
+- I have been working on the GTK shell for sway, called [nwg-shell](https://github.com/nwg-piotr/nwg-shell).
 - I prefer python to shell scripting and golang to C.

 How to reach me: